 Indiana observes equitable distribution laws, which means that marital assets will be distributed fairly.
 This is opposed to community property states where marital property is divided equally.
 The courts will take into account factors like earning potential, contributions to the marriage and child custody and support in order to divide up assets.
 You can also work out a property division plan on your own through mediation.

 An attorney is an important part of the equation

 Trying to work out the property division process on your own can be overwhelming and ultimately detrimental to getting a fair settlement.
-With the help of an attorney, however, you can be confident that you start with an accurate Financial Declaration Form and end with a fair settlement.
+With the help of a divorce attorney in Indianapolis, however, you can be confident that you start with an accurate Financial Declaration Form and end with a fair settlement.